-CBD College is required to provide a description of the process for submitting consumer complaints in each state in which enrolled students reside.
-The complaint process for those states in which CBD College is authorized, exempt or otherwise not subject to the applicable state agency's oversight, to offer distance education programs and enroll students is detailed in the section below:
+CBD College is also required to provide a description of the process for submitting consumer complaints in each state from which the institution enrolls students.
+The complaint process for those states in which CBD College is authorized, exempt or otherwise approved to offer distance education programs and enrolls students is detailed in the section below.